akmiyata/UCB-Pseudosensor-Project-1/README.md

 # UCB-Pseudosensor-Project-1

 This is the first project required for Rapid Prototyping of Embedded Interface Designs (ECEA 5347) at the University of Colorado - Boulder.
-I have included three files:
-  1. UCB-Pseudosensor-Project1.pdf: This is a project overview, including requirements, assumptions, and other notes, as well as screenshots of the application in several scenarios.
+I have included a project summary pdf: UCB-Pseudosensor-Project1.pdf: This is a project overview, including requirements, assumptions, and other notes, as well as screenshots of the application in several scenarios.

-  2.  buttonTable.ui: Qt design file used for the initial layout of the user interface.
-  3.  weatherApp.py: Bread and butter python code clarifying paramaters for the UI design, generating weather data, and executing logic for events.
-Once weather data is generated,   it is stored in MySQL, and then retrieved as one instantaneous reading, or 10 readings, taken 1 second apart.
-The temperature and humidity values are pseudorandom per project     requirements.
+Code is only available upon request to prevent plagiarism.

 # What I learned